Approximating Gromov-Hausdorff Distance in Euclidean Space: Approximating Gromov-Hausdorff Distance in

-Now, we present in \thmref{gh} our main result of this section.
-We also know that $d_{GH}(X,Y)\leq d_{H,iso}(X,Y)$ for any compact $X,Y\subset\R^d$; see \cite{memoli_gromov-hausdorff_2008}.
+We have already noted that $d_{GH}(X,Y)\leq d_{H,iso}(X,Y)$ for any compact $X,Y\subset\R^d$; see \cite{memoli_gromov-hausdorff_2008}.
 Together with this, \thmref{gh} thus gives us the approximation algorithm for $d_{GH}$ with an approximation factor of $\left(1+\frac{1}{4}\right)$.
-Later in \thmref{lb}, we also show that the upper bound of \thmref{gh} is tight.
+Later in \thmref{lb}, we also show that the upper bound of \thmref{gh} is tight. \begin{theorem}[Approximation of Gromov-Hausdorff Distance] For any two compact $X,Y\subset\R^1$ we have